trooker/Vehicle_Module_Freecad/README.md

 ## Features
 It currently offers the following tools:

-1> Create a virtual land based vehicle suitable support rendering in an actual assembly format.\n 2> Links to Cascadia Motion EVBot allowing the creation of dynocharts for electric vehicle desing.\n 3> Links to Abbottanp.com where the discussion/analysis is presented for GM vehicles suitable for weapons system platform missions
+1> Create a virtual land based vehicle suitable support rendering in an actual assembly format.

+2> Links to Cascadia Motion EVBot allowing the creation of dynocharts for electric vehicle desing.

+3> Links to Abbottanp.com where the discussion/analysis is presented for GM vehicles suitable for weapons system platform missions
 4> Links to MotorMatchup.com to allow visualization of EV and ICE vehicle performance as sepcified by a desginer.

 5> Supports the rendering of EV GM_vehilces within the FreeCAD environment.

 6> Facilitates the "feedback loop" between FreeCAD rendered EV designs, EV component desgin/modifications, visualiztion of performance under various surface and weather condiitons.

 TBD